Why do we get morning sickness?

 Many of you know, I tend to draw on my own personal experiences ( the good, the bad and the ugly ) when writing my pregnancy posts because let’s face it, it’s easier to write about what we know.

 It’s estimated that 70-80% of pregnant women suffer some form of nausea throughout their first trimester, with up to 50% experiencing vomiting too and some women suffering throughout their entire pregnancy.
+I experienced nausea in my first and had a mild constant sickness in my second pregnancy but I was never physically sick.

 Then of course there is severe morning sickness, medically known as hyperemesis gravidarum (which means excessive vomiting during pregnancy.
 Unfortunately, women who experience it in one pregnancy are more likely to experience it again in later pregnancies.

 I used to be under the misguided belief that when you vomit you feel better afterward.
-However, from the understanding I’ve acquired on the subject, it’s evident that anyone suffering from morning sickness will no doubt tell you – vomiting does not ease the constant nausea.
+However, from the understanding I’ve acquired on the subject, it’s evidential that anyone suffering from morning sickness will no doubt tell you – vomiting does not ease the constant nausea.

 I’ve always been fascinated in the whys and the wherefores behind morning sickness, with my own theory being that nausea is our natural and inherent way of stopping us from ingesting potentially harmful foodstuffs to protect our unborn child.
 I remember reading an article years ago about the prevalence of morning sickness amongst women living in Japan, due to the amount of fish they consume and for me this just had the biggest significance and made the most sense.